-- I am now in the role of supervisor for this assessment, not your teacher. - This NEA consists of supervised sessions.
-You have a list of dates and times when the supervised sessions will take place. - You must work independently and decide yourself how to approach the assessment tasks. - Read the 'instructions for learners' in the assessment brief and make sure that you understand them. - I cannot provide you with feedback on what task or area could be improved, or how to improve it.
-You must work out how to improve it yourself. - All the work produced for the assessment must be your own. - All your evidence must be clearly labelled with your name and task number. - You should not upload or share any work or evidence on any social media sites or discuss with anyone.
+- I am now in the role of supervisor for this assessment, not their teacher. - This NEA consists of supervised sessions.
+They have a list of dates and times when the supervised sessions will take place. - They must work independently and decide themselves how to approach the assessment task(s). - Read the 'instructions for learners' in the assessment brief and make sure that they understand them. - I cannot provide they with feedback on what task or area could be improved, or how to improve it.
+They must work out how to improve it themselves. - All the work produced for the assessment must be their own. - All their evidence must be clearly labelled with their name and task number. - They should not upload or share any work or evidence on any social media sites or discuss it with anyone.